Stable envelopes for slices of the affine Grassmannian: Slices of the affine Grassmannian

 in the direction of the halfspace containing $0$. \end{theorem}

-An illustration of the statement of \refThm{ThmLatticeMultiplicities} is shown on \refFig{FigLatticeMultiplicities}.
-The dashed lines and green halfphanes correspond to pairs of weights, the blue dots show the intersections under consideration.
+An illustration of the statement of \refThm{ThmLatticeMultiplicities} is shown in \refFig{FigLatticeMultiplicities}.
+The dashed lines and green half-planes correspond to pairs of weights, and the blue dots show the intersections under consideration.
 We used the standard identification of (short) roots $\wtalpha_1$ and $\wtalpha_2$ with vectors of length squared 2 via a properly normalized invariant inner product to visualize them.